Rebecca Wooden Rebecca Wooden

 Still processing, a workshop with John Stirk

 Two weeks on from participating in John Stirk’s profound ‘The Source’ workshop at Mission E1 I write some words about the experience and the subtle ways it has influenced my self practice and teaching since.
-Taking influence from his two books, The Original Body and Deeper Still.

 Read More